Header image above. Derivative work. Original: Adrian Tync CC BY-SA 4.0 via Wikimedia Commons.

 This daily scheduled tram route is one of the iconic visiting points of Bytom.
 Passengers and tourists can use the route at regular tramway prices.

-The route was reinstated on 9th July 2020 with new Moderus type low-floor tram cars that meet new health requirements.
-The Moderus tram cars isolate the tram driver from passengers as the driver is separated by being in a cab.
-The new tram cars are partially disabled friendly, having a low floor just short of 50% of the tram car length.
+The route was reinstated on 9th July 2020 with new Moderus-type low-floor tram cars that meet new health requirements.
+The Moderus tram cars isolate the driver from passengers, as the driver is separated from the passengers by a cab.
+The new tram cars are partially disabled-friendly, with a low floor just short of 50% of the tram car length.

 A pledge to reinstate the vintage tram cars by the tramway operator and Bytom city authority